Last updated:

 1

-Get a BER Assessment
+Get a BER or technical assessment if needed

 1–2 weeks